 - Find or create examples of the type of video they may create.

-Here at the University of Derby the Derby Business School and the TEL Team have worked together to create and showcase an effective practice of student partnerships, by enhancing the student learning experience with technology.
+Here at the University of Derby the Derby Business School and the Digital Learning Team have worked together to create and showcase an effective practice of student partnerships, by enhancing the student learning experience with technology.
 Creation of digital materials supply staff and students with the potential to expand their learning opportunities within both teaching and learning.
 Nick Turner, Senior Lecturer in Marketing, has been running a student assessment on the Marketing Fundamentals module to create an infographic based around a company.
 Assessments of this kind give students the opportunity to develop their digital skills and capabilities that they can effectively apply in their future careers.
 Nick has been running this assessment for a few years, however feedback suggested that “students felt that not enough time had been spent discussing the infographic – both in terms of creating the content, style and the actual technical mechanics”.
 Therefore, following this feedback Nick decided he needed to create some help guides for future students.
-A colleague suggested he create a short video screen capture of how to create the infographic, so he contacted the TEL team who suggesting getting a student involved.
+A colleague suggested he create a short video screen capture of how to create the infographic, so he contacted Digital Learning who suggesting getting a student involved.
 By using a student in these help guides Nick thought the students would benefit from that shared peer-to-peer knowledge.

 By using a student who has been through the assessment process and performed well, they could explain the process and how they resolved any issues that they came across.
 This peer-to-peer learning meant students could share their knowledge, ideas and experience with others.
 Peer learning can offer academics the efficiency of bringing an enhancement to the students’ learning in a time-effective and scalable process.